GoogleChrome/web.dev/src/site/content/en/metrics/custom-metrics/index.md

 While APIs like `Date.now()` or `performance.now()` give you similar abilities, the benefit of using the User Timing API is it integrates well with performance tooling.
-For example, Chrome DevTools visualizes User Timing measurements in the Performance panel, and many analytics providers will also automatically track any measurements you make and send the duration data to their analytics back end.
+For example, Chrome DevTools visualizes [User Timing measurements in the Performance panel][devtools], and many analytics providers will also automatically track any measurements you make and send the duration data to their analytics back end.